zuojianfa/ca-lang/README.md

   detect the conflicting

 ## Makefile
-- [ ] use cmake to build the system
+- [x] use cmake to build the system
-- [ ] make test .ca file automatically generating not write one by one
+- [x] make test .ca file automatically generating not write one by one can use ctest framework, but each .ca test case need write by hand

 ## Optimization
 - [ ] support optimization for each function not only `main`